traefik/traefik/docs/content/reference/install-configuration/providers/kubernetes/kubernetes-crd.md

 Traefik uses [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to retrieve its routing configuration.
 Traefik Custom Resource Definitions are [listed below](#list-of-resources).

-When Traefik is installed using the Helm Chart, by default, the provider `KubernetesCRD` is enabled.
+When Traefik is installed using the Helm Chart, by default, the provider `kubernetesCRD` is enabled.

 ## Requirements